mcode/rems-setup/SimpleSetupGuide.md

   You can see a list of your pre-existing environment variables on your machine by running `env` in your Terminal.
 To add to `env`:

-  1. Set "VSAC_API_KEY" in the .env file in the rems-setup Repository
+  1. Set "VSAC_API_KEY" in a .env.local (to overwrite the default values in the .env) file in the rems-setup Repository

      or